PaddlePaddle/PaddleFL/README.md

 Upon completion of the secure training (or inference) job, the models (or prediction results) will be output by CPs in encrypted form.
 Result Parties can collect the encrypted results, decrypt them using the tools in PFE, and deliver the plaintext results to users.

+For more instructions, please refer to [mpc examples](./python/paddle_fl/mpc/examples)
 ## Easy deployment with kubernetes

 ### Horizontal Federated Learning